Have you heard the term DeFi?

 Here's how it works:

-- Sofia sends money to Sarah through her Coinbase app, and the Coinbase node creates a transaction block.
+- Sofia decides to send money to Sarah through her Coinbase app.
+When she sends it, the Coinbase node creates a transaction block.

-- Each node in the Coinbase blockchain network verifies the block is valid using the block's unique data elements:
+- Each node in the Coinbase blockchain network verifies the block by the block's unique data elements:

 - Block Header